 This section contains document management and overview information necessary to describe the Protection Profile (PP) for use in the National Nuclear Security Administration (NNSA).
 The PP identification provides the labeling and descriptive information necessary to identify, catalogue, register, and cross-reference a PP. The PP overview summarizes the profile in narrative form and provides sufficient information for a potential user to determine whether the PP is of interest.
 The overview can also be used as a standalone abstract for PP catalogues and registers.
 The conventions section provides an explanation of how this document is organized and the terms section gives a basic definition of terms that are specific to this PP.

 1.1 PP Identification

-Title: NNSA Protection Profile for Secret Restricted Data, Sigmas 1 - 13 and 15 (SRD1-13&15PP)
+Title: NNSA Protection Profile for Secret Restricted Data, Sigma 14 Information Group (SRD14PP)

-Keywords: access control, discretionary access control, general-purpose operating system, information protection
+Keywords: access control, discretionary access control, general-purpose operating system, information protection, labels, mandatory access control

 1.2 PP Overview